rayeni/pandas_data_cleaner/README.md

 *  Simply point-and-click to clean data.
 *  Easy to read [documentation.](https://pandasdatacleaner.com/documentation/)
-*  No dependencies for standalone versions of Windows, macOS, and Ubuntu Linux
+*  No Python (installed)?
+No problem.
+Simply [download](https://pandasdatacleaner.com/download/) the prepackaged application for your OS (Windows, macOS, or Ubuntu Linux).
 *  If running from source, dependencies are Pandas, Scikit-learn, and Pillow

 ## Installation